Key Upcoming Dates:

 During the award period, Scholars are expected to pursue their own K23 or similar individual career development awards, or R01 grants.
 The applicant’s home division or department must guarantee a 3rd year of 75% protected time in the event that the Scholar has applied for but not yet received independent research grant support by the end of the 2nd year of KL2 support.
 Current and recent Scholars are listed below.
 Also shown are Scholars of the CT2 program, which has the same goals and requirements as the KL2 but is funded by the CCTST and the Scholars’ home divisions/departments.

 To be eligible, the applicant must have a full-time faculty appointment at the University of Cincinnati (UC), Cincinnati Children’s, or Cincinnati Veterans Affairs Medical Center (VAMC) at the time of the award; the position cannot be contingent on obtaining the KL2 award.
 The applicant must be a U.S. citizen or non-citizen national, or have documented permanent resident status.
 Additional restrictions apply; see item 8 of the RFA for eligibility guidelines.
-Members of underrepresented racial and ethnic groups and candidates with disabilities are encouraged to apply.
+Members of underrepresented racial, ethnic and socioeconomic groups and candidates with disabilities are strongly encouraged to apply.

 KL2 Scholars must identify an approved KL2 primary mentor and at least one other mentor.
 A list of primary mentors meeting KL2 criteria is linked below.
 To ensure that all KL2 Scholars have, or develop, competency in key areas of translational research, Scholars are required to complete a series of courses either prior to or during their KL2 award period.
 Scholars have an opportunity for externships with outside organizations, such as a pharmaceutical company, clinical research organization, or another CTSA institution.

-Application submission: Please note that Letters of Intent and full applications must be submitted through the CCTST Competition and Awards Program Site (CCAPS): https://ccaps.research.cchmc.org/welcome.
+Application submission: Please note that Letters of Intent and full applications must be submitted through the CCTST Competition and Awards Program Site (CCAPS).
 Log in using your UC (“6+2”) or CCHMC username and password.
-If you do not have a UC or CCHMC username and password, please email Jonathan Hoehn or call 513-803-8575 to obtain them.
+CCTST membership (free of charge) is required to apply (including the LOI stage).

 Dr. Merhar’s project is entitled Early prediction of motor outcomes in neonatal encephalopathy and stroke, mentored by Scott Holland, PhD, Neuroimaging Research Consortium, Cincinnati Children’s.